darkboss1/darkboss1-Ak47-Call-bomber/README.md

 ## ⚡ Overview

-**darkboss1-Ak47-Call-bomber** is a fast, secured and feature-rich call bombing tool developed by <b>VAMPIRE</b> for ethical purposes.
+**darkboss1-Ak47-Call-bomber** is a fast, secured and feature-rich call bombing tool developed by <b>darkboss1</b> for ethical purposes.
-It uses real API integration with interactive CLI, strong password protection, and beautiful interface design.
+It uses real API integration with interactive CLI, and beautiful interface design.

 > This tool is built with Termux, Linux and Android compatibility in mind.